-*Visit was in March before the tightening of dine in measures
+*Visit was in March before the tightening of dine-in measures

 After my last feast at Guiga, I was in search of another Korean restaurant that sells the soy marinated crab and it happens that one of the restaurants 5 mins away sells it and is pretty decent according to my friend.
 I decided to make a reservation via WhatsApp for their very limited tables which are set aside for reservation customers.
 I made sure to book 2 weeks in advance to be guaranteed a table.
-Most of the diners actually walk in and wait at the queue for a table since they only keep 1 – 2 tables for reservations.
+Most of the diners actually walk in and wait in the queue for a table since they only keep 1 – 2 tables for reservations.

 As usual, the restaurant was packed with customers waiting for a table during dinner.
 Those who understand Korean would know that the name of the restaurant loosely translates to Meat house and at one glance it looks like a full BBQ restaurant

 The tables were very spaced out and could only house about 10 tables of 4s on the first floor.
 The atmosphere was kind of chaotic, smoky and noisy with the usual buzz and chatter at any Korean barbeque restaurant.

 The server told me my table number after confirming my reservation and I was quite lost looking for my table as I could not see my table number anywhere.
 This was when a server led to the 2nd floor via the staircase located within the restaurant itself